DivyaRasania/win-helper/README.md

-### Note: This script works best on windows 10 and 11.
+### Note: This script works best on Windows 10 and 11.

 # Description